 The main difficulty in the evaluation of the capacities of quantum channels with memory relies on the requirement of the regularization of the corresponding entropic quantities in the limit of infinite uses of the channel.
 For the case of forgetful channels this gives the exact expression for the capacities, while in general it provides an upper bound for non-forgetful channels.

-For this reason, up to date, only few models of memory quantum channels have been fully solved in terms of capacities.
+Up to date only few models of memory quantum channels have been fully solved in terms of their capacities.
 One is the dephasing channel (in the discrete variable setting), and the other is the lossy bosonic channel (in the continuous variable setting), with different types of correlations.